Pregnancy and Birth to 24 Months Project

 When will the products of the P/B-24 project be published?

 The systematic reviews conducted as part of the P/B-24 project are expected to be completed in 2018.
 These systematic reviews, along with detailed information about the methods used to conduct them, will be peer-reviewed externally and published in a journal.
-The supplement is expected to be published in the winter of 2018.
+The supplement is expected to be published in the winter/spring of 2019.
 Additional documentation for each systematic review will also be available on our website.

 Will the products of the P/B-24 project be used by the next Dietary Guidelines Advisory Committee?